ExpoSEJS/ExpoSE/README.md

 ## ExpoSE

 ExpoSE is a dynamic symbolic execution engine for JavaScript, developed at Royal Holloway, University of London by [Blake Loring](https://www.parsed.uk), Duncan Mitchell, and [Johannes Kinder](http://www.cs.rhul.ac.uk/home/kinder/index.html).
+ExpoSE supports symbolic execution of Node.js programs and JavaScript in the browser.
 ExpoSE is based on Jalangi2 and the Z3 SMT solver.

 ### Requirements